 Brand awareness metrics are key to measuring your marketing efforts - especially in the world of eCommerce.
 That's because brand recognition affects everything from direct traffic and click-throughs to ad engagement and a consumer's willingness to make a purchase online.

 Brand awareness is about how well-known your brand is among its target audience.
-Do consumers recognise your name?
+Do consumers recognize your name?
 Do they have the ability to recall it?

-When very few people are familiar with your brand, it has a low-level of brand awareness.
-Whereas, when people recognise and know a lot about your store, it has high levels of brand awareness.
+When very few people are familiar with your brand it has a low-level of brand awareness.
+Whereas when people recognize and know a lot about your store it has high levels of brand awareness.

 Brand recognition and awareness are key elements for gauging the health of your brand and the success of your marketing.
 That's why tracking brand awareness metrics is essential.